Philosophy

 In addition to the possibilities that the study of philosophy itself offers, we have much to offer as a department.
 Our size affords us the luxury of really getting to know our students.
 We take seriously Drake’s commitment to collaborative learning between faculty and students.
 As faculty, we value time we spend with students beyond the classroom, engaging in conversation, mentoring students, and building community.

-FACULTY The Department of Philosophy and Religion has five full-time faculty, three of whom are primarily engaged in teaching philosophy courses.
-Part-time faculty members augment our offerings.
-Jennifer McCrickerd offers courses in ethics, political thought, epistemology and American philosophy.
-Tim Knepper teaches courses in eastern philosophy and religion, ancient philosophy and philosophy of language.
-Martin Roth teaches courses in philosophy of science, neuroscience and the law, philosophy of psychology and epistemology.
+FACULTY The Department of Philosophy and Religion has six full-time faculty, four of whom teach philosophy courses.
+Leah Kalmanson teaches courses in continental philosophy, postmodern philosophy, eastern philosophy, and aesthetics.
+Tim Knepper teaches courses in philosophy of religion, comparative philosophy, ancient philosophy, and philosophy of language.
+Jennifer McCrickerd offers courses in ethics, political thought, epistemology, and American philosophy.
+Martin Roth teaches courses in philosophy of science, neuroscience and the law, philosophy of psychology, and epistemology.

 REQUIREMENTS FOR MINOR 18 credit hours

-STUDENT ORGANIZATIONS AND ACTIVITIES The Delphian Sociey is an organization for discussions in philosophy and religion.
+STUDENT ORGANIZATIONS AND ACTIVITIES The Delphian Society is an organization for discussions in philosophy and religion.
+Interfaith is a student group that discusses issues in interfaith dialogue and comparative religion.

 [back]